Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/06a_Logs.md

   - **Alert**
   - **Emergency**

+- Log message box
+  Detailed log message with further information.

+  > [Info] In case of an error, detailed information is provided (stack trace) for reporting and debugging purposes.

 - *Created - by*
-  Date and time of creation, name and user ID of the person who created the process.
+  Date and time of creation, name and user name of the user who initiated the process.

 - *Workflow*
   Workflow ID number and name.